-Integrify is approval software that helps organizations reduce operational costs and improve employee satisfaction by providing request and approval process definition, approval workflow automation, and process visibility.
-Integrify streamlines the approval process across all business areas, such as Information Technology, Human Resources, Finance, Sales, Marketing, and other types of services.
+Integrify is an approval process software platform that helps organizations reduce operational costs and improve employee satisfaction by providing request and approval process definition, approval workflow automation, and process visibility.
+Integrify streamlines the approval process across all business areas, such as Information Technology, Human Resources, Finance, Sales, Marketing, and other services.

 Some examples of approval processes our customers automate:

 - Leave of Absence Approvals